-= £8585 per primary place
+= £11450 per primary place

-+ £187 (furniture/equipment)

-+ 10% (fees)
++ 0.97 10% £383 (regional factor) (fees) (furniture/equipment)

-Χ 0.92 (regional factor)

-£8299 (DfES's cost multiplier)
+£10372 (DfES's cost multiplier)

-The equivalent calculation for secondary education (11-16 year olds only) produces a figure of £12023 per secondary place.
+The equivalent calculation for Secondary education produces a figure of \pounds 17293 per Secondary place (11-16 year olds only).

-1.6 The elements within this formula will be subject to annual review by the County Council in line with Central Government guidelines.
+- 2.6 The elements within this formula will be subject to annual review by the CSA in line with Central Government guidelines.
 The cost multiplier is the assessment made by the Government for the cost of a school place.
-The regional factor is an adjustment for local (County

-- wide) costs of provision.
-The 10% addition represents an allowance for contingencies and fees. - 1.7 The County Council will to address accommodation needs at secondary schools (as they apply to 11-16 year olds) caused by additional housing.
-The local planning authority will then, in conjunction with the Education Authority, where it is considered to be necessary and appropriate, seek secondary school contributions in the light of changing circumstances and particularly in relation to large-scale developments. - 1.8 Calculations are made on the basis that 0.25 primary school places and 0.13 secondary school places (11-16 year old pupils only) are generated per relevant house or residential unit.
+The regional factor is an adjustment for local (County wide) costs of provision.
+The 10% addition represents an allowance for contingencies and fees. - 2.7 The CSA will address accommodation needs at Secondary schools (as they apply to 11-16 year olds) caused by additional housing.
+The District Council will then, in conjunction with the CSA, where it is considered to be necessary and appropriate, seek Secondary school contributions in the light of changing circumstances and particularly in relation to largescale developments. - 2.8 Calculations are made on the basis that 0.25 Primary school places and 0.13 Secondary school places (11-16 year old pupils only) are generated per relevant house or residential unit.
 The number of children generated by residential development will vary depending on the type and size of dwelling and by the location of the development.
-In some cases a developer may argue that houses are built for a particular market, e.g. couples, starter homes or that a development is not within easy reach of a primary school.
-The Planning and Education Authorities will not normally reduce the basis for the calculations to account for variables such as these, because, over time, any dwelling (excluding sheltered, elderly person only, or one bedroom units) in any location has the potential to accommodate children of primary school age. - 1.9 The Primary School contributions will normally apply to developments of 25 units or more in the market towns and 15 or more dwellings in the rural areas regardless of site area The Secondary School contributions will normally apply to developments of 100 dwellings or more and sites of 5 hectares or more.
-Care will be taken to ensure the total development site is not deliberately sub-divided and phased in an attempt to avoid this threshold. - 1.10 Forecasts of future school capacity and national population growth are made by the LEA over a three-year period.
-If, following these calculations the local primary school is deemed to be at capacity in year 3, contributions will be sought at the full rate.
-If the school is "X" places short of capacity and the development generates "Y" places, contributions will be sought on the difference between "X" and "Y".
-If "X" is greater than "Y" no contribution will be sought.
-Calculations will be based on the number of houses included in the detailed planning application.
-Any increase in the number of units approved through, for example, a revised application, will generate additional contributions.
-No account will be taken of the rate of house building on the site, as this is an uncertain variable. - 1.11 The basis of the calculations set above will be subject to review, independent audit and change in the light of new demographic and other trends.
+In some cases a developer may argue that houses are built for a particular market, for example couples, starter homes or that a development is not within easy reach of a Primary school.
+The District Council and CSA will not normally reduce the basis for the calculations to account for variables such as these, because, over time, any dwelling (excluding sheltered, elderly person only, or one-bedroom units) in any location has the potential to accommodate children of Primary school age.